Sparking Connections

 2. did any interesting or unexpected connections come up?

-1. Invite the group to look at their cards and divide into two groups, one with 'social' dimensions and one with 'ecological'. dimensions
+1. Invite the group to look at their cards and divide into two groups, one with 'social' dimensions and one with 'ecological' dimensions.
+Get them to line up in their two groups in parallel - one along one side of the space, and one along the opposite side of the space.

-9. Now you've got the four lenses, introduce each of the lenses using the key questions from content from Introducing the four lenses.
+2. Now you've got four groups divided into the four lenses and you can use this as a basis for introducing each of the lenses using the key questions from content from Introducing the four lenses.

-14. Facilitate a group discussion on what's coming up and what this means for existing plans, potential new plans...
+8. Facilitate a group discussion on what's coming up and what this means for existing plans, potential new plans.

 Contents